Tuesday, December 16, 2025

 Fifteen years ago this week, Kern County, California—home to Bakersfield and the southern Central Valley—was hit by torrential downpours that redefined local history.
 In a single “long weekend,” the region received nearly a year’s worth of rain, shattering records that had stood for 135 years.
 Typically, Kern County averages around six inches of rain annually, with just one inch expected each December.
 But in December 2010, the skies unleashed over 5.8 inches—an astonishing 600% above the normal monthly average.
 What unfolded was more than a meteorological anomaly; it was a local crisis that soon became very personal for me.

 In 2009, I joined Bolthouse Farms as Chief Customer Officer—a newcomer to the world of carrot farming and its expanding line of juices, smoothies, and healthy salad dressings.
-Our operation was massive, harvesting nearly three million pounds of carrots every day.
+Our farming operation was massive, harvesting nearly three million pounds of carrots every day.
 The busiest stretch of the year ran from Halloween to Super Bowl, known in our circles as “N/D/J”—the crucial November, December, January window when holiday shoppers depended on fresh carrots.
 The industry itself was tightly consolidated, with just two major growers—both based in Bakersfield—supplying most of the market.

 As the rains began, I found myself leading a sales meeting in a Chicago hotel, far from the unfolding disaster.
 News of the crisis reached us not through weather reports, but through frantic calls from customers desperate for their Christmas carrot shipments.
 Realizing the severity, I cut the meeting short and headed back to a waterlogged Bakersfield.